 The Build Cost (or Contract Value) will make up around 55% of the budget for a house extension.
 Add a contingency and VAT and this will take it up to about 80%.
-You need to set aside about 5% for Planning, Building Control and Party Walls.
-The last 15% is on professional fees – this should be money well spent.
+You need to set aside about 5% for Planning Permission, Building Regulations and a Party Wall Agreement.
+The last 15% is on professional fees – architect, structural engineer, project manager – this should be money well spent.
 On large projects you might also need to move out while the work is done, so you will need to add for this.

-But if the work is to a house that has been empty for 2 years then VAT can be 5%, so this could be a saving.
+If the work is to a house that has been empty for 2 years then VAT can be just 5%, so this could be a saving.
+There are even times when VAT can be 0% but this usually relates to new build work and not extensions.
 Make sure you discuss all this with your architect.

-Typical Single Storey Extension Cost Breakdown
+Single Storey Extension Cost Breakdown

 Each part of the work is needed, but how the cost is split between them will affect the budget.
 So if expensive finishes are put in the spec it will push costs up unless they can come down in other areas.
 The same is true for the choice of lights, floors, tiles and so on.
 This is where you need to work with a good architect to guide you through the technical design stage.

-Ballpark costs are fine for an early stage and to help set a budget, but as the work moves on it is good to have a more detailed estimate.
+Ballpark figures are fine for an early stage and to help set a budget, but as the work moves on it is good to have a more detailed estimate.
 This will help you to be able to make informed choices on all of the parts of the work.

-An architect can give good advice on house extension costs.
-In addition, for work of £100k or more it is good to get a Quantity Surveyor to look at the detail of the costs.
-A QS will look at the costs of hundreds of elements of the work.
-This detailed cost can then be turned in to a Schedule of Works which can be used to tender the work.
+An architect can give good advice on building prices.
+In addition, for bigger extensions it is good to get a Quantity Surveyor to look at the detail.
+Quantity Surveyors will look at the costs of hundreds of elements of the work.
+This detailed cost breakdown can then be turned in to a Schedule of Works which can be used to price to tender the work.

 A detailed estimate is a great tool when making choices for the spec because it allows you to see exactly what you can spend.

 It’s a really good idea to keep the estimate up to date as you go through the Technical Design stage.
 In the example above, our clients wanted some high spec sliding glass doors and roof lights.
 These were about £10k more than standard spec, so to keep to the £185k budget we cut back about £4k on the finishes and worked with the builder to save £6k on the prelims.

 A QS should have their finger on the pulse of current prices.
-It’s good to make sure that costs are accurate by using an up to date Building Cost Service with records of all kinds of build costs, such as the BCIS.
-The BCIS is approved by the RICS and publish a detailed schedule of rates.
+It’s good to make sure that costs are accurate by using an up to date Building Price Service with records of all kinds of building prices.
+For example the BCIS is an approved guide that publishes a detailed schedule of rates.
 There is more info on the BCIS on the RICS website.
-An alternate to the BCIS is the SPONS price book.
+An alternate is the SPONS price book.
 This is a similar detailed schedule of costs and rates.
 You can get the latest copy of SPONS through the RIBA Bookshop.

-Pay The Right Extension Cost
+Pay The Right Amount For Your Extension

-By this stage you will hopefully have a good idea of how much your house extension should cost.
+By this stage you will hopefully have a good idea of how much your house extension should be.
 You should also know what parts of the work will cost the most, and where you can make an impact on the cost most easily if you need to.

 The point of all of this, of course, is to make sure that you get the extension you want and that you are happy with what you spend.

 To get the right price from a builder it is important to tender with good, detailed drawings and spec.
-These should show the builder clearly exactly what they are to do.
+These should show the builder clearly exactly what they need to do.
 Use a good architect to guide you through this and keep some key points to keep in mind to get the right price.

 Good luck with your project, and if you have any questions just get in touch, we will be happy to help.